 Building on those experiences, he joined Balfour Beatty Construction as a Senior Vice President and Regional CFO.
 As his career progressed and expanded to include operational responsibilities, John became President of Balfour Beatty’s Carolinas Division and, ultimately, Chief Executive of the company’s East Region where he had leadership responsibility for operating divisions in Washington DC, North and South Carolina, Georgia, and Florida, and roughly $2 billion of annual construction volume.

 John’s business expertise is practical and extensive and includes strategic planning, business operations, risk management, finance, and business development.
 He is especially accomplished at building high-performance teams and developing long-term strategies for achieving quality organizational growth and sustainability.
 He is passionate about working with owners of family and closely-held businesses, and has a great appreciation for the impact that they have on their communities.

-John is a graduate of Wake Forest University, is a CPA (license inactive), and has an MBA from Indiana University’s Kelley School of Business.
+John is a graduate of Wake Forest University, has an MBA from Indiana University’s Kelley School of Business, and was previously licensed and practiced as a CPA in the state of Pennsylvania.
 He is married and has four adult children.
 When he isn’t working, he devotes considerable time to civic and community organizations in Charlotte.

 While it might appear to be a hackneyed cliché, attitude IS contagious, and your attitude affects others as you come in contact with them.
 It’s not what happens to you that matters.
 It’s how you choose to respond that makes a difference, and that’s all about your...

 Super Bowl 55 is in the books, but what if we turned the clock back to Tom Brady’s first Super Bowl in 2002?
 What can we learn about changes in the business world during that short 19 year period, and what conclusions may we draw?
 Most importantly, what are the...